iiab/calibre-web/README.md

     - [Install Firefox](https://support.mozilla.org/en-US/kb/install-firefox-linux#w_install-firefox-deb-package-for-debian-based-distributions-recommended) [NB: If you are on Ubuntu Deskop you must remove the Firefox Snap with `sudo snap remove firefox`, or else the tests will fail]

-**Note: Please run the remaining commands as a non-root user**

 2. **Enter into the directory where Calibre-Web is located**:

-    If you have [installed Calibre-Web as part of IIAB](https://github.com/iiab/calibre-web/wiki#wrench-installation), run:

     ```
     cd /usr/local/calibre-web-py3
     ```

-    If you have cloned Calibre-Web separately, then use the cd command to enter that directory.

 3. **Install dependencies**: